ONSdigital/business-index-dataload/docs/bi-dataload-file-locations.md

 ### Links input data ###

-* The Business Indexes data science component will generate a file of linked businesses in JSON format.
+* The Business Index data science component will generate a file of linked businesses in JSON format.

 > `{"CH":["COMPANYNO"],"VAT":["VATREFERENCE"],"PAYE":["PAYEREFERENCE"]}`